- Books, Literature, and Writing»

 Looking for a way to evade the issue of his church attendance, just in time the tuxedo-clad waiter approached the table with the check.
 Whew, he thought.
 Rather than paying with his credit card, however, Johnny Mac pulled a Ben Franklin from his wallet.
 “Keep the change,” he said, handing the bill to the waiter.
 The waiter left with a broad smile.

 Johnny Mac then returned his attention to Jennifer, smiling.
 “Shall we leave, lest we get snow-bound?” he asked.
 “The wind outside sounds mighty fierce.”
-Yet the South’s winters were nothing like what he was use to in the North where he grew up.
+The South’s winters, however, were nothing like what he knew in the North where he grew up.

 Outside, in the cold night, Johnny Mac saw another opportunity to embrace her but didn't take it, couldn't.
 Jennifer hugged herself, pulling her coat collar up around her ears.
-She's so pretty, Johnny Mac thought, his hands stuffed into his own coat pockets.
+She's pretty, Johnny Mac thought.
+His hands stuffed into his own coat pockets.

 A large raindrop splattered on the windshield of his Porsche, breaking the spell.
 “Perhaps a storm is coming after all,” he said to himself, exiting the car.